cassiomolin/jersey-jwt-external-auth/README.md

   -H 'Authorization: Bearer <authentication-token>'
 ```

-This operation won't log the user out (that is, invalidate the JWT token).
+This operation won't log the user out from that application (that is, it won't invalidate the JWT token).

 ### Unlink Google account